top of page

 Exodus Equine

-Exodus Equine was founded with a simple belief: that nature and animals can offer connection, calm, and joy — especially for those who often feel misunderstood.
+Uncle Paul's Chilli Charity started a new partnership with Exodus Equine in 2025 and we are excited to share what they can offer.
+They were founded with a simple belief: that nature and animals can offer connection, calm and joy - especially to those who often feel misunderstood.

 We are proud to partner with Uncle Paul’s Chilli Farm, a charity with a mission to provide an immersive, safe, and wholesome environment where beneficiaries can spend time in a beautiful, natural setting.
 Their vision is to help individuals build confidence, learn skills, and gain experience useful for employment, all while maintaining sustainability at the heart of everything they do.